mjtamlyn/django-adapters/docs/source/components.rst

 Rendering
 =========

-Whenever the universal data structure or a subset thereof should be send or displayed to a user or an external service it must first pass the rendering step.
-It takes the universal data structure and converts it to something that can then be used by users (e.g. an HTML form) or services (e.g. a JSON object).
+Serializer renderers receive the underlying data structure and the current state of the serializer data and present them to the outside world.
+This could be as an HTML form, a JSON object or something completely different.

 How it is currently done
 ------------------------

 Django uses the ``Widget`` class to render HTML form input elements.
 There is also the ``BoundField`` class that can be used in templates to customize how they are displayed.
-It is returned by ``Form.__getitem__()``:
+Several options like ``help_text`` or ``verbose_name`` are handed down from the form field to the widget or the bound field.
+A bound field can be retrieved with ``Form.__getitem__()``:

 .. code-block:: python